New Federal Regulations

-At California State University, San Bernardino, we take Discrimination, Harrasmant, Retaliation (DHR), Title IX, sexual misconduct and Whistleblower very seriously.
+At California State University, San Bernardino, we take Discrimination, Harassment, Retaliation (DHR), Title IX, sexual misconduct and Whistleblower very seriously.
 Our goal is to provide the campus community with education, awareness, reporting options and meaningful assistance.
-We hope to provide you with information on the California State University Executive Orders 1096 & 1097 reporting procedures for DHR and Title IX incidents.
+We hope to provide you with information on the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy), reporting procedures for DHR and Title IX incidents.
 Additionally, our goal is to help increase your understanding on what constitutes sexual and interpersonal misconduct, consent, being an effective bystander, and what to do if you or your friend experience sexual or interpersonal misconduct.

 This site will provide information on events that continue to bring awareness to, and encourage the prevention of, sexual and interpersonal misconduct at CSUSB.
 Lastly, the resources given provide a list of available on- and off-campus support to someone who has experienced a DHR and/or Title IX incident.

 We invite you to take a few minutes to review our website for information on the resources and programs we offer to assist you.

 Oversee DHR, Title IX and Whistleblower responsibilities on campus by investigating complaints or allegations of sex/gender/sexual orientation, discrimination, harassment or retaliation and acts of sexual violence, while using a variety of CSU Policies, complaint processes and as well as raise awareness on campus.